 When naming your UK company, please follow the following guidelines:

 - The name must be unique, meaning it cannot be the same or too identical to the existing names or trademarks.
+You can check if your desired name is the only one in the UK Company Houses here.

 - The name should not contain any offensive meaning or sensitive words.